WCSCourses/GSBAfrica2023/modules/Module3_Day2_Data_formats_Assignment.md

 This should return the help message for samtools, bcftools and picard tools respectively.

-To get started with the tutorial, go to the first section: [Data formats](formats.ipynb)
+To get started with the tutorial, go to the first section: Data Formats

 # Data formats for NGS data